 - Rest – Stop what you are doing and rest.
-Try to lie down in a back-neutral position.
+Try to lie down in a back-neutral position, such as on a hard surface rather than a soft, cushioned one.
 This means your spine will be aligned.
 Lay on your back with your head supported by a pillow and your knees bent.

 - Heat it up – After the first 24-48 hours, you can switch from ice to heat.
 Apply a heating pad or other forms of heat for 20 minutes.